arun-instructor/FEWD35-Arun/week_01_html/01_intro/README.md

-#Welcome to FEWD 31!
+#Welcome to FEWD 35!

 ##Instructor Information
 - Arun Sood
 - Email: arun.instructor@gmail.com

 ##Class Materials
-- Class notes can be found [here](https://github.com/arun-instructor/FEWD31-Arun).
+- Class notes can be found [here](https://github.com/arun-instructor/FEWD35-Arun).
-- We will be using Schoology to distribute class files and submit homework.
+- We will be using GitHub to distribute class files and submit homework.

 ##How to Pass This Class
 - Must attend at least 80% of the lectures.